-While Gay Sibiu may be slow coming, this relatively liberal outpost in a very rural country offers some respite for LGBT travelers (and locals) who can enjoy cultural festivals, jazz performances in brick-lined cellars and one of only 2 gays in Romania outside Bucharest.
+While Gay Sibiu may be slow coming, this relatively liberal outpost in a very rural country offers some respite for LGBT travelers (and locals) who can enjoy cultural festivals, jazz performances in brick-lined cellars and one of only two gay bars in Romania outside Bucharest.

-The first thing to know before a trip to Gay Romania is that homosexuality has not been a crime in over 2 decades and there are currently no laws against gay citizens in Romania, aside from those that deny equality in marriage.
+The first thing to know before a trip to Gay Romania is that homosexuality has not been a crime in over two decades and there are currently no laws against gay citizens in Romania, aside from those that deny equality in marriage.
 In addition, there are anti-discrimination laws offering protection to same-sex individuals though it seems Romania is currently following flirting with the ‘illiberal’ path of Poland and Hungary as it gears for a referendum to constitutionally prohibit gay marriage.

-Many of the progressive moves in LGBT rights in Romania came not from the grass-roots levels but from necessary changes in order to harmonize with EU laws and to gain accession.
+Many of the progressive moves in LGBT rights in Romania came not from the grass-roots levels but from necessary changes to harmonize with EU laws and to gain accession.
 This is to say despite the legal paperwork, public attitudes are slow to change and by all accounts Romanians amongst the most conservative and religious people in Europe.
 Romania is still a very rural country with rural ideas.

 After almost of decade of lethargy, we are finally seeing a cohesive gay movement from across Romania spearheaded by organizations such as MozaiQ.
 Bucharest Pride continues to grow every year and the opening of a gay club in Sibiu – as well as a gay fetish event – are a testament to this!
-LGBT acceptance in artistic and wealthier Sibiu was far higher than we expected and gay travellers here will find many things to love – whether you’re hiring a car on a larger trip around Romania or just in town for a few days.
+LGBT acceptance in artistic and wealthier Sibiu was far higher than we expected and gay travelers here will find many things to love – whether you’re hiring a car on a more extensive trip around Romania or just in town for a few days.
 Just don’t expect to find a gay scene like Munich, Prague or Tallinn.

 Obviously being gay does not define which attraction most of us will want when traveling and most queer tourists will simply want to check out the top things to see in Sibiu during the day!
-Sibiu is a very safe city but still, all travelers should take caution with valuables.
-Hand-holding or same-sex displays of affection should be avoided in this conservative culture but otherwise, gay travelers should not encounter any other issues when exploring this endearing city.
+Sibiu is a very safe city, but still, all travelers should take caution with valuables.
+Hand-holding or same-sex displays of affection should be avoided in this conservative culture, but otherwise, gay travelers should not encounter any other issues when exploring this endearing city.

 In Sibiu, you are unlikely to find a hotel which had any issues with gay guests – and it would be unheard in any of the more luxurious properties.
 During our travels in Gay Romania, we stayed everywhere from small villages to big cities in a variety of accommodation styles and never once encountered more than a confused ‘Would you like a twin or double bed?’.

 However, in saying this, some hotels in Sibiu are simply more popular with queer travelers due to their location and LGBT-friendly vibes.
 These are the hotels we feature here since there is no specific gay hotel in Sibiu.
 Each of these gay-friendly Sibiu hotels offers something very specific, so be sure to choose the right style and location to meet your needs.
-Of course, there are also hundreds more hotels in Sibiu if you don’t find the right one here.
+Of course, there are also hundreds of more hotels in Sibiu if you don’t find the right one here.

 Honestly – we can’t even believe there is a gay club in Sibiu given its limited nightlife in general.
 If you’re you’re lucky enough to be in town on a Saturday then you need to go!
 Otherwise, there are a few popular cocktail spots and cafes where you might bump into other gays, or a high-end nightclub if you are getting desperate to party.

 Now you're all set and prepared to explore our big queer world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!

 Many gay travelers (including us) indulge in worldwide airport lounge access and pre-arrange airport transfers to take the stress out of travel.
-Naturally, we would never leave home without a more a more general travel guide since we couldn’t possibly cover everything here!
+Naturally, we would never leave home without a more mainstream travel guide since we couldn’t possibly cover everything here!